Two parallel universes keep crashing into each other. Every crash is a Big Bang.

 Two parallel branes collide periodically, each collision is a Big Bang.

-Placeholder for a 3D visualisation of Cyclic & Bouncing Cosmologies.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Cyclic & Bouncing Cosmologies.
 There is no absolute beginning.
 Our universe is the latest phase in an eternal cycle.
 Variants disagree on the mechanism: a conformal transition (Penrose), a quantum bounce (LQC), a brane collision (Ekpyrotic), or a dilaton-driven bounce (Pre-Big Bang).

 Our universe was born from a collision between two parallel branes, and the collision repeats every trillion years.

-In the ekpyrotic model, our universe sits on a 3-brane in a higher-dimensional bulk.
-A parallel "hidden" brane lurks just nearby in the extra dimension.
+In the ekpyrotic model, our universe sits on a 3-brane (a three-dimensional sheet) floating in a higher-dimensional space called the bulk.
+A parallel "hidden" sheet lurks just nearby in the extra dimension.
 Slowly, over enormous timescales, the two branes are drawn together.
 When they collide, the released energy fills our brane with hot matter and radiation, that is our Big Bang.

 After the collision, the branes separate, the universe expands and cools, and eventually dark energy dilutes it.
 Then the slow attraction begins again.
 The cycle repeats forever.